readyfor/storycapture/CONTRIBUTING.md

 Each package has the following role:

 - `packages/storycap` : Contains Storycap's main application source code.
 This packages has a responsibility for capturing screenshots and depends on `storycrawler`.
-- `packages/storycrawler` : Contains basic utilities source to build a crawler for Storybook.
-This package should have functions to connect Storybook, launch Puppeteer processes, and manage parallel asynchronous tasks.

 ## Setup